MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 <details>
 <summary> Calculate the average ride_length for members and casual riders </summary>

-  *Create these 3 pivot tables and graphs for both pre-selected opposite season tabs used earlier.*
+  *Create these 3 pivot tables and graphs in both pre-selected opposite season tabs used earlier.*

 <ol>
 <li> In cell Q11 click "Insert" on the top tab > Click "PivotTable" > select columns M and N > Existing Worksheet then OK. </li>